veracity/veracity-documentation/sections/tenantmanagement/tenantmanagement.md

 The application stores all the floor plans and seat bookings in its own database while users and permissions are handled by Veracity.
 This allows the product team to focus on the distinguishing features of the application while some of the security aspects are outsourced.

 The maps are stored in a blob storage while the seating arrangements and coordinates within the floor map is stored in a SQL database along with the bookings.

+### Shopping Mall Management Application

+The application is designed to manage employees and health and safety managers for all shops in a mall.
+It allows store managers to oversee their staff and ensures efficient crisis management by the mall administration.
+The application integrates with POS systems to provide real-time data on employee presence.
+Its core functionalities include:
+* Employee and Manager Tracking: Real-time record-keeping of all employees and health and safety managers.
+* Check-in and Check-out System: Easy tracking of attendance and work shifts.
+* Managerial Control for Store Managers: Autonomy for store managers to manage their staff and ensure compliance.
+* POS System Integration: Efficient tracking of employee presence.
+* Health and Safety Compliance: Monitoring and reporting of health and safety compliance.
+* Notifications and Alerts: Real-time push notifications for safety incidents using Firebase.

+#### Multi-Tenant Application Management

+The application supports multiple tenants, each representing a different workplace or department.

+To grant users acccess to the application and set their roles, use Veracity Access Hub.
+The tenant admininstrators or the application administrators in the customer organization add users by assigning them direct licenses, which are inherited through groups, or added automatically.
+See the [Veracity Access Hub documentation](https://developer.veracity.com/docs/section/customerservices/accesshub). for more details.

+Also, you can use the following endpoints to manage tenants and their associated applications.